 If there is no woman or no seat numbers given out, check the ticket booth nearby if there is a conductor already selling the tickets.

 Ticket cost ₱580.00 which includes the bus fare, the ferry boat ticket (Lite Ferry), and the port terminal fee in Toledo.
-If the ferry boat is FastCat, then it will cost ₱70.00 more since it is faster.
+If the ferry boat is FastCat, then it will cost from ₱5.00 to ₱70.00 more depending on the accommodation.